Days

 Step 6: Style Tab

-You can make typography changes, border changes, design changes like padding, spacing, colors, etc., for every aspect of the form.
+You can make typography changes, border changes, and design changes like padding, spacing, colors, etc., for every aspect of the form.

 Go ahead and make the styling changes you want.
 If you want to see the changes I made on my User Registration page, you can check the video I shared earlier.